 Self-plagiarism is the practice of creating and submitting the same content from job to job.
 If you write content for one title that is significantly similar and/or the same as content that you write for another job, you have self-plagiarized.

 Interact Media has a zero-tolerance policy regarding self-plagiarism.
 Any writer found to be self-plagiarizing will have his/her account terminated immediately.

 Interact Media reserves the right to terminate any writer account for reasons including, but not limited to:

 Account termination may occur without warning, and without regard for work that you have pending in the system.
 This means that any unapproved work in progress at the time of termination will not be paid.
-We strongly recommend that all applicants and writers in the network read the Writer Agreement and this FAQ before taking on jobs.
-Once an account is terminated by Interact Media, the writer may not re-apply.
+We strongly recommend that Service Providers in the network read the Writer Agreement and this FAQ before taking on jobs.
+Once an account is terminated by Interact Media, the writer may not sign up again.

 Writers have the right to terminate their own accounts at any time, for any reason.